top of page

 The Proverbs 31 woman is often held up as a picture of strength, wisdom, and virtue.
 Today, with lively debates about gender, work, and equality, her story can be squeezed into a narrow script.
 I see something wider.

 The chapter opens with a young king Lemuel, writing down what his mother taught him.
 That’s not background chatter; that’s governance.
 A queen mother shaping a ruler’s judgement, and a ruler committing her wisdom to the record, a king effectively signing off on a woman’s blueprint for life and leadership.
 Seen through that lens, the portrait sharpens.
 Here is a woman who weighs value, makes investments, builds a business, creates work, stewards resources, cares for her household, and serves her community.
-That isn’t “masculine”; it’s mature.
-Industry, courage, stewardship, compassion, human virtues, lived through a woman’s agency.
+That isn’t “masculine”; it’s maturity.
+Industrial, courageous, and rooted in stewardship and compassion, all human virtues lived through a woman’s agency.

 Hand writing in a journal with a black fountain pen on a wooden table, warm lighting, small plant in the background and hint of a pillow.